matejsmycka/linux-id/README.md

 ```
 # as a user that has permission to read and write to /dev/tpmrm0:
-./tpm-fido
+./linux-id
 ```
 Note: do not run with `sudo` or as root, as it will not work.

 ##  Implementation details

-tpm-fido uses the TPM 2.0 API.
+linux-id uses the TPM 2.0 API.
 The overall design is as follows:

-On registration tpm-fido generates a new P256 primary key under the Owner hierarchy on the TPM.
-To ensure that the key is unique per site and registration, tpm-fido generates a random 20 byte seed for each registration.
+On registration linux-id generates a new P256 primary key under the Owner hierarchy on the TPM.
+To ensure that the key is unique per site and registration, linux-id generates a random 20 byte seed for each registration.
 The primary key template is populated with unique values from a sha256 hkdf of the 20 byte random seed and the application parameter provided by the browser.

 A signing child key is then generated from that primary key.
 The key handle returned to the caller is a concatenation of the child key's public and private key handles and the 20 byte seed.

-On an authentication request, tpm-fido will attempt to load the primary key by initializing the hkdf in the same manner as above.
+On an authentication request, linux-id will attempt to load the primary key by initializing the hkdf in the same manner as above.
 It will then attempt to load the child key from the provided key handle.
 Any incorrect values or values created by a different TPM will fail to load.

 ## Dependencies

-tpm-fido requires `pinentry` to be available on the system.
+linux-id requires `pinentry` to be available on the system.
 If you have gpg installed you most likely already have `pinentry`.